Skip to content

 Core 2 Exam (220-1102): Operating Systems and Security

-• Operating Systems (31%) — Windows 10 and Windows 11 installation, configuration, and administration, macOS and Linux basic operations, command-line tools (cmd.exe, PowerShell, Terminal), disk management and file system types (NTFS, FAT32, ext4), system utilities and administrative tools, Microsoft 365 and cloud-integrated features
+• Operating Systems (31%) — Windows 10 and Windows 11 installation, configuration, and administration; macOS and Linux basic operations; command-line tools (cmd.exe, PowerShell, Terminal); disk management and file system types (NTFS, FAT32, ext4); system utilities; Microsoft 365 and cloud-integrated features

-• Security (25%) — Physical security measures (badge readers, locks, security cameras), logical security controls (access control lists, principle of least privilege), wireless security protocols (WPA3, WPA2), malware types and prevention strategies, social engineering attack recognition and defense, browser security settings, secure data destruction methods (wiping, degaussing, physical destruction), password management best practices
+• Security (25%) — Physical security measures (badge readers, locks, security cameras), logical security controls (access control lists, principle of least privilege), wireless security protocols (WPA3, WPA2), malware types and prevention strategies, social engineering attack recognition and defense, browser security settings, secure data destruction methods, password management best practices

 According to CompTIA's certification analytics, first-time pass rates average 68% for Core 1 and 72% for Core 2, with candidates who complete structured study programs and practice exams achieving significantly higher pass rates exceeding 85%.
 The key differentiator between passing and failing candidates is hands-on practice with actual hardware and operating systems rather than relying solely on reading materials.
 CompTIA's official data shows that candidates who complete at least 20 hours of hands-on lab practice score an average of 12% higher than those who study theory alone.